Andr3wTorr3s/Phosphorylation/README.md

 this script runs 10 gpu jobs in parallel to do a 10 fold cross validation, and saves all the respective models and their testing scores (AUPRC and accuracy)

-the models are saved the the respective folders as well.
+the models are saved in their respective folders.